Meet The Team

 "I am currently in my fourth year of teaching at Saint Georges where I have had the pleasure of teaching years five, six and two.
 What I most enjoy about St. George's is the ability to follow the interests of the children and the emphasis on the children engaging with the issues of the day, through PHSE and philosophy and the chance to discuss current affairs.

 Outside school, I like to travel and keep chickens and bees in a wildlife friendly back garden as well as spending time with my wife and three children.
 I also volunteer as a Watch leader with the Lincolnshire Wildlife Trust."

-Miss Katy Jeffery is an HLTA (Higher Level Teaching Assistant) and works with children and groups from Year 2-Year 6.
+Mrs Katy Coupland is an HLTA (Higher Level Teaching Assistant) and works with children and groups from Year 2-Year 6.
 She supports some individual children and works with small groups, as well as the whole class on occasions.

 "My name is Katy Jeffery and I joined the St. George's team in January 2019.
 My biggest accomplishment so far was moving to America to be an Au Pair when I was 18, before becoming a nanny until I started my Teaching Assistant journey.
 When I'm not at work you can find me making memories with my family, getting creative, travelling (celebrity spotting comes into that) and I love a spot of afternoon tea!"

-Mrs Leanne Jackson is our Office Manager.
+Mrs Leanne Jackson is our Operations Manager.
 This website isn't big enough to list all of her roles, but if you visit school she is usually the first person you will meet!

 "I'm married to Ben and have two sons, one who still attends St. George's Prep.
 Most of my spare time is spent standing on the side of a football pitch, cheering on my boys!
 Other than that, I enjoy spending time with my friends and family, shopping, eating out and going on family holidays."